 The above deduction is however limited to taxable income before this deduction and before any taxable capital gain.
+This deduction can therefore not create an assessed loss.

 Excess contributions not allowed as deductions are carried forward to the following year of assessment.
 Contributions made by employers on behalf of employees would be a taxable fringe benefit in the hands of the employees but will also be regarded as a contribution made by the employee, therefore deductible in the hands of the employee subject to the above limitations.